Dr. Thad Williamson

 Profile

-Dr. Thad Williamson is a sought-after professor and civic activist.
+Dr. Thad Williamson is professor of leadership studies and philosophy, politics, economics, and law (PPEL) and a civic activist.
 His research focuses on the intersection of theories of social justice and public policy, particularly as applied to urban politics and economic policy.
-He writes regularly on current issues for a wide variety of popular and scholarly publications.
+In addition to his teaching and scholarship, he has made significant contributions to local policy and governance through his work for the city of Richmond during the past decade.

 Expand All-